 Mr. Showe: In your agenda package, on Page 127, we have a Request for Qualifications (RFQ) for engineering services to publish.
 Lauren sent out the proposed RFQ with the revised agenda that we would be advertising in the newspaper.
 The blanks will be filled in once the Board approves it, subject to the bidding requirements.
 If you choose to bid it, it will cost probably a couple of hundred dollars to advertise it.
 One we did recently in Brevard County was around \$400.
 If you approved it tonight, we would be looking at approximately a week or two to get it advertised with a 30-day turnaround.
 So mid-May, we would look at having bids back in time for your workshop so we could at least hand them out.
-You can look at them, but we would be looking at the Board ranking them probably at the May meeting.
-Then you would be looking at around the end of June to transition to that 30-day termination.
+You can look at them, but we would be looking at around the end of June to transition to that 30-day termination.